-When preparing the parent company only financial statements, the Company's investments in subsidiaries are accounted for using the equity method.
-In order to agree with the amount of net income, other comprehensive income and equity attributable to shareholders of the consolidated financial statements of this year, the differences of the accounting treatment between the parent company only basis and the consolidated basis are adjusted under the heading of investments accounted for using equity method, share of profits of subsidiaries, associates, and joint ventures, share of other comprehensive income of subsidiaries, associates, and joint ventures in the parent company only financial statements, and other related equity items.
+When the Company prepares the parent company only financial statements, it adopts the equity method for investment in subsidiaries.
+In order to make the current year's profit and loss, other comprehensive income/(loss), and equity in the parent company only financial statements the same as the current year's profit and loss, other comprehensive income/(loss), and equity attributable to the owners of the company in the Company's consolidated financial report, certain differences in accounting treatment between the parent company only basis and the consolidated basis are adjusted for "investments accounted for using the equity method", "shares of profits and losses of subsidiaries, associates, and joint ventures accounted for using the equity method", and "shares of other comprehensive income/(loss) of subsidiaries, associates, and joint ventures accounted for using the equity method" and related equity items.

 c.
-Standards for Classification of Current and Non-current Assets and Liabilities
+Standards for Classification of Current and Noncurrent Assets and Liabilities